pytorch/serve/examples/Workflows/nmt_tranformers_pipeline/README.md

 This example uses the existing [nmt_transformers](../../nmt_transformer) standalone example to create a workflow.
 We use two models, the English to German translator and the German to English translator to demonstrate stringing models together in a sequential flow.

 The model flow is composed of:
-- Pre-processing (Workflow function): Converts the inputs into a python list expected by the first model
 - TransformerEn2De (Workflow model): Transformer model which translates the English text to German
 - Intermediate-input-processing (Workflow function): Strips the input key from the previous model output and passing the translated text as expected to the next model
 - TransformerDe2En (Workflow model): Transformer model which translates the German text back to English